-Category 4A: TMDL has been completed for any pollutant: AUs are listed in this subcategory when any TMDL(s) has been developed and approved by EPA, that when implemented, is expected to result in full support of the water quality standards or support the designated uses.
-Where more than one pollutant is associated with the impairment of an AU, the AU and the parameters that have an approved TMDL are listed in this category.
+Category 4A: TMDL has been completed for any pollutant: Assessment Units are listed in this sub-category when any TMDL(s) has been developed and approved by EPA, that when implemented, are expected to result in full support of the water quality standards or support the designated uses.
+Where more than one pollutant is associated with the impairment of an AU, the AU and the parameters which have an approved TMDL are listed in this category.
 If it has other pollutants that need a TMDL, it is also listed in Category 5.
 Therefore, an AU can be listed in Category 4A and 5.